xiaolai/regular-investing-in-box/docs/en/README.md

 When many parties -– and "many" here refers to so many that some parties don't even know of the existence of others -– are communicating more and more efficiently, the length of cycles will become shorter and shorter, even if fluctuations, which occur when parties are not coordinating well, may never be completely eliminated.

-If we look at it from this perspective, we can easily understand why the Great Depression of the 1930s took so long to recover from (i.e., complete the cycle), yet the recovery from the Asian Financial Crises of the 1990s only took a few years, and the recovery from the worldwide recession brought about by the US subprime crisis was even faster.
+If we look at it from this perspective, we can easily understand why the Great Depression of the 1930s took so long to recover from (i.e., complete the cycle), yet the recovery from the Asian Financial Crisis of the 1990s only took a few years, and the recovery from the worldwide recession brought about by the US subprime crisis was even faster.

 The reason is simple and easily understood:

 >The rapid flow of information makes worldwide cooperation easier and more seamless, so even though crises will continue to occur, **recoveries are becoming more rapid.**

 This is also why blockchain assets see shorter fluctuation cycles.
-Over the past eight years, I've often heard people use the halving of bitcoin's block reward every four years as a way to distinguish bitcoin's cycles.
+Over the past eight years I've often heard people use the halving of bitcoin's block reward every four years as a way to distinguish bitcoin's cycles.
 Maybe that was useful early on, but, now that Bitcoin is no longer the only valuable blockchain asset, using the block reward halving as a basis for determining cycles has slowly lost significance.

 I think the reason why blockchain asset markets have shorter cycles than stock markets is due to the fact that the players in the market are clearly coordinating more efficiently.
-We can see this just from looking at the number of trading markets.
+We can see this just by looking at the number of trading markets.
 There are only a few influential stock markets, but there are thousands of markets on which to trade blockchain assets, and trading continues 24 hours a day, 365 days a year.
 This type of coordination greatly exceeds the coordination of traditional securities markets.

 It is truly great news: